jps2000/BNO080/README.md

 # BNO080
-Arduino sketches for BNO080 9DOF with sensor fusion The _2 version uses the standard wire library necessary for M0/ M4 etc controllers The nrf52 version works on Adafruit nrf52 feather and displays data on Adafruit Bluefruit LE app The _1 version is not up to date.
+Arduino sketches for BNO080 9DOF with sensor fusion.
+The _2 version uses the standard wire library necessary for M0/ M4 etc controllers.
+The nrf52 version works on Adafruit nrf52 feather and displays data on Adafruit Bluefruit LE app.
+The _1 version is not up to date.
 So take it for reference only.

 The BNO080 by http://hillcrestlabs.com/ is a successor of the BNO055 from Bosch Sensortec www.bosch-sensortec.com.
 It offers more features and a significantly improved performance however with a quite different interface.